 If you need to be near King’s Cross or St Pancras train stations, Access self-storage, opposite Kings Cross station has short-term storage.
 Their 1 metre square locker holds up to 5 large suitcases and is cheaper than the left luggage office inside King’s Cross or St Pancras train stations.

-They close earlier than Victoria Coach Station or the train station left luggage office and the King Cross Post Office.
+They close earlier than the train station left luggage office and the King Cross Post Office.

 Cost: £7.50 per bag per day